-Variable and Floating Rate Securities Risk: The interest rates payable on certain fixed income securities in which a Fund may invest are not fixed and may fluctuate based upon changes in market rates.
+Variable and Floating Rate Securities Risk:

+The interest rates payable on certain fixed income securities in which a Fund may invest are not fixed and may fluctuate based upon changes in market rates.
 A variable rate obligation has an interest rate which is adjusted at predesignated periods in response to changes in the market rate of interest on which the interest rate is based.
 The interest rate on a floating rate bond is a variable rate which is tied to another interest rate, such as a money-market index or Treasury bill rate.
-Additionally, such obligations are subject to interest rate risk and may fluctuate in value in response to interest rate changes if there is a delay between changes in market interest rates and the interest reset date for the obligation, or for other reasons.
-Variable and floating rate bonds are less effective at locking in a particular yield and are subject to market risk, interest rate risk and credit risk.
-Nevertheless, such bonds may fluctuate in value in response to interest rate changes if there is a delay between changes in market interest rates and the interest reset date for the bond, or for other reasons.
+Although the impact of interest rate changes on variable and floating rate investments is intended to be mitigated by the periodic interest rate reset of those securities, variable and floating rate securities may fluctuate in value in response to interest rate changes if there is a delay between changes in market interest rates and the interest reset date for the obligation, or for other reasons.
+In addition, because of the interest rate adjustment features, variable and floating rate securities provide a Fund with a certain degree of protection against increases in interest rates, but a Fund will participate in any declines in interest rates as well.
+Thus, investing in variable and floating rate securities may allow less opportunity for capital appreciation and depreciation than investing in instruments with a fixed interest rate, and variable and floating rate bonds are less effective at locking in a particular yield.
+Variable and floating rate bonds are subject to market risk, interest rate risk and credit risk.
+Certain types of variable and floating rate instruments may also be subject to greater liquidity risk than other debt securities, may be subject to legal or contractual restrictions on resale, or may trade infrequently.